stjude-rust-labs/omics/README.md

     ·
     ⭐ Consider starring the repo! ⭐
     <br />

   </p>
 </p>

-**NOTE: this crate is highly experimental and is not ready for production or even really experimenting with.
-There are many things I already don't like about or are arguably up incorrect within the existing implementation.
-As I find time, I'll continue to update the crate with these changes.**
+> [!WARNING]
+>
+> **Project Status**: 🔴 Incubating 🔴
+>
+> This crate is incubating and is not ready to be depended on—either in terms of
+> correctness or stability.
+Certainly this is true for production, though we
+> welcome anyone developing a tool to try out some of the more mature crates and
+> give feeback.
+Just beware that the crate may change out from under you, may
+> not be feature complete soon (or ever), or anything in-between.

 ## 🎨 Features